 |Predictions of PEI Winter 2017|

 Warmer (+) Colder(-)

 |Chance (Flip a Coin)||–||–|

 .
-The PEI Weather Trivia Calendar 2017 is now available for purchase at pharmacies and book stores across the Island.
-This year’s calendar offers 365 all new PEI weather stories for every day of the year; twelve beautiful full-colour PEI weather photographs; information about lightning strikes on Prince Edward Island including their frequency, location and seasonality; stories of storm surges; historical PEI weather stories from the start of the First World War (1914), PEI’s first Ice Breaking Ferry (1916), and when the women of PEI won the right to vote and hold public office (1922); and much, much more!
+The PEI Weather Trivia Calendar 2018 is now available for purchase at Murphy’s pharmacies and the Bookmart book store.
+This year’s calendar offers 365 all new PEI weather stories for every day of the year; twelve beautiful full-colour PEI weather photographs; information about extreme rainfall events; the weather history of Greenwich, PEI; historical PEI weather stories about PEI automobile drivers switching to the right side of the road (1924), the first commercial radio station on PEI (1925), and the Second World War (1939); and much, much more!

 Questions?
 Contact Adam Fenech at email@example.com or (902) 620-5220